adityakmehrotra/Monopoly/README.md

 ## Rules
 The rules of the Monopoly Project mimic the rules of the Monopoly game by Hasbros.

-Run Main.java to start the game!
+Download all of the files first

-Download all files before running
+Then, run `Game.java` to start and play the game!

 ### Files
 #### `Board.java`: